 The registrar will make a short statement about marriage; s/he should be asked beforehand to indicate what form of words s/he will use.
 You and your partner must say the statutory vows.
 You may wish to personalise your marriage ceremony by including readings, poetry, music or your own personal vows, in addition to the statutory vows.
 It is not necessary to have a ring.

 If either or both of you cannot speak English, you must arrange for an interpreter to be present and are responsible for paying for her/his services.

 At the end of the ceremony the registrar, you, your partner, and witnesses must all sign the Marriage Schedule.

-Religious ceremonies in Scotland must be conducted by someone who is an approved celebrant.
-That celebrant may be from another belief system such as Humanism.
+Opposite sex couples can marry in a religious or belief ceremony, conducted by someone who is an approved celebrant.
+That celebrant may be from a religion such as Christianity or Hinduism or from another belief system such as Humanism.

 You should be able to obtain a list of approved celebrants in the area where you wish to marry from any district registrar.

-Religious marriages can be conducted anywhere by the religious body concerned; they are not restricted to religious buildings.
+Religious or belief marriages can be conducted anywhere by the religious or belief body concerned; they are not restricted to religious buildings.

 - there must be two witnesses aged 16 years or over

-- the ceremony must follow the form recognised by the religious body concerned
+- the ceremony must follow the form recognised by the religious or belief body concerned

 - at the end of the ceremony, the celebrant, you and your partner and witnesses must all sign the Marriage Schedule.

 If you are getting married using a religious ceremony in England or Wales there are different churches and procedures.